kcl-tscm/LoDiS/README.md

 ./PATH/LODIS_all <input.in> output.out
 ```
 /PATH is the relative path from the **input.in** file directory (i.e the current directory) to the LoDiS_GIT directory.
-Upon initializing the simulation, LoDiS will run in the background till completion
+Upon initializing the simulation, LoDiS will run in the background till completion.

 ## Example
 A rapid 100K/ns melting simulation of an Ag 147 atom iscosahedron is readily available with the use of the provided files in the **example_input_files** directory.

 The chosen melting rate is determined by the variable relation:
 ```
 deltat/(npas*tstep)